Lin-Manuel Miranda: 2011–2016: Hamilton

 On March 15, 2016, members of the cast of Hamilton performed at the White House and hosted workshops; Miranda performed freestyle rap from prompts held up by President Obama.
-In April 2016, Miranda and Jeremy McCarter published Hamilton: The Revolution, a book describing Hamilton's journey from conception to Broadway success and discussing the cultural revolution that permeates the show.
+In April 2016, Miranda and Jeremy McCarter published Hamilton: The Revolution, a book describing Hamilton's journey from conception to Broadway success.
+It also discusses the sense of cultural revolution that permeates the show.

 Miranda gave his last performance in Hamilton on July 9, 2016, but vowed to return to the show.
-Miranda reprised the role of Alexander Hamilton for a three-week run in Puerto Rico January 11–27, 2019, for which the engagement was sold out in three hours in November 2018.
-In a review, Chris Jones praised "deeper on-stage emotions" in Miranda's reprisal, as well as improved vocal and dance technique than on Broadway.
+In 2017, he announced that he would reprise the role for one night in celebration of President Obama's commutation of the sentence of Oscar López Rivera.

 A documentary about the creation of the show, Hamilton's America, featuring Miranda, premiered at the New York Film Festival on October 1, 2016, and first aired on PBS' Great Performances series on October 21, 2016.
 A taping of the OBT version of Hamilton was released on Disney+ on July 3, 2020.

 On January 24, 2016, Miranda performed the offstage cameo role of Loud Hailer in the Broadway production of Les Misérables, fulfilling his childhood dream of being in the show, as it was the first production he ever saw on Broadway.

+2019–present: Return to theatre

+In January 2019, Miranda reprised the title role in Hamilton for a three-week limited engagement at the Luis A. Ferré Performing Arts Center in Puerto Rico from January 11–27, 2019, for which the engagement was sold out in three hours in November 2018.
+In a review, Chris Jones praised "deeper on-stage emotions" in Miranda's reprisal, as well as improved vocal and dance technique than on Broadway.
+In March that same year he played King Arthur in a benefit concert of Camelot at Lincoln Center opposite Solea Pfeiffer and Jordan Donica.

+In 2023, he wrote additional lyrics for the Broadway musical New York, New York.

+In August 2023, it was reported that he had begun work on a stage musical adaptation of the novel The Warriors (which was formerly adapted into the 1979 film).
+Miranda worked with Eisa Davis on a concept album based on the novel titled Warriors, which was released on October 18, 2024.

 Film

-Early acting roles
+2012–2014: Early work

-Miranda appeared in a small role in the Walt Disney Pictures live-action film The Odd Life of Timothy Green (2012).
+Miranda made his feature film debut in the Walt Disney Pictures live-action film The Odd Life of Timothy Green (2012).

-2015–present: Disney projects
+2015–present: Disney projects and directorial debut

-Miranda interviewed with Disney in the winter of 2013, and submitted a six-song demo package to Walt Disney Animation Studios.
+Miranda interviewed with Disney in the winter of 2013.
+He submitted a six-song demo package to Walt Disney Animation Studios.
 This began a series of collaborations with the company: